nicknijenhuis/XamarinAlliance/Challenge 6/Readme.md

 ## <a name="description"></a>Challenge Description

 While using the Xamarin Alliance Template app, you'll see that we present all characters on the main page in a list.
-This works great and was enough to start out with.
+This works great and was enough to start off with.
 But often we like to show some separation, mostly done through data grouping.

 In our case we can alter the main page and use each character’s appearence to separate them based on which movie they act in, this by showing the movie title as a group header.